rimelek/phar-examples/examples/02-multi-index/README.md

 When you open it from the web browser (as web application), you will be redirected to the web-index.php.
-In case you run it included in other script or from command line, it show you the output of phpinfo() (cli-index.php).
+In case you run it included in other script or from command line, it shows you the output of phpinfo() (cli-index.php).
 Note that your cli-index.php is not protected yet!